-Managing medical records has become a subject of frustration and dissent for healthcare providers and facilities alike, and for numerous reasons.
+Managing medical records has become a subject of frustration for healthcare providers and facilities alike, and for numerous reasons.

-With the advent of electronic health record (EHR) and electronic medical record (EMR) solutions, clinics and hospitals adopt these technologies only to find they increase the frustration they were designed to eliminate—the frustration of managing medical records like it’s 1950.
+With the rise of electronic health record (EHR) and electronic medical record (EMR) solutions, clinics and hospitals adopt these technologies only to find they increase the frustration they were designed to eliminate—the frustration of managing medical records, just in a new format.

-This simply won’t do in present day, as providers and facilities are expected to be 10 years ahead of the curve.
-But fast-paced changes are the result of such technology-driven trends, and now require technology-driven solutions.
+This simply won’t do in the present day, especially as providers and facilities are expected to be 10 years ahead of the curve.
+These fast-paced changes are the result of such technology-driven trends, and now require technology-driven solutions.

-So, what can healthcare providers and facilities do, if anything, to begin managing medical records more effectively?
-In this article, we’ll explore document management technologies as viable alternatives to EHRs and EHRs, and why they are untapped resources for effective information management in the healthcare industry.
+What can healthcare providers and facilities do, if anything, to begin managing medical records more effectively?
+In this article, we’ll explore document management technologies and why they are untapped resources for effective information management in the healthcare industry.

-Coordinated care is the process of ensuring patients receive the care best designed for them, and at the appropriate time.
-This includes but is not limited to avoiding treatment mistakes, and ensuring services are not redundant.
+Coordinated care is the process of ensuring that patients receive the care best designed for them and at the appropriate time.
+This includes but is not limited to avoiding treatment mistakes and ensuring services are not redundant.

 Document management technologies can adjoin these competing philosophies and practices for the better, especially as it pertains to managing medical records.

-Document management solutions are ideal alternatives to EHRs and EMRs because, as a single solution, they can materialize competitively quick document routing and automation processes, and effectively manage patient information—which will always increase the quality of patient care.
+Document management solutions are ideal alternatives to EHRs and EMRs because, as a single solution, they provide quick document routing and automation processes, and effectively manage patient information—which will always increase the quality of patient care.

 Although EMRs and EHRs are designed to accomplish these objectives, their user interfaces are clunky, counterintuitive, and a byproduct of software development leadership too far removed from contemporary healthcare processes.

 Managed care is what keeps appropriate healthcare procedures financially accessible to the general population, assuming patients are insured.
 Managed care is basically improving the quality of patient care while also keeping the cost of such care.
-As one of the primary responsibilities of hospital administrators’ job functions, managed care is the convergence of the patient-provider relationship.
+As one of the primary responsibilities of hospital administrators’ job, managed care is the convergence of the patient-provider relationship.

 The cost of medical care is extremely important for patients when considering facilities and insurance policies, especially as competition among providers and healthcare facilities increase with privatization.

-Managing medical records effectively with a document management solution can provide the efficiencies needed to keep operational expenses low, especially considering the security measures these solutions have in place.
+Effective medical records management with a document management solution can reduce human error and improve overall efficiency, which keeps operational expenses low, especially considering the security measures these solutions have in place.

 For instance, the cloud portal component of document management solutions helps facilities and providers ensure that Technical Safeguard four of HIPAA – Transmission Security – is met to ensure compliance.
 The bank-grade encryption and SSL (secure socket layer) security ensures protected health information (PHI) is facilitated.